constgen/streamed/README.md

 6
 ```

-### Stream length
+### Stream size

-The first and the only argument of the `Streamed` class is its length (like in Array).
+The first and the only argument of the `Streamed` class is its size (like in Array).
 It defines how much data will be buffered:

-- `new Streamed(Infinity)`: Infinite length.
+- `new Streamed(Infinity)`: Infinite size.
 All data will be stored in the stream instance
 - `new Streamed({Number})`: Only last items of a given number will be saved.
 Old items will be destroyed.
 - `new Streamed()`: No items will be buffered.
 Any data will be passed down to the stream but will not be stored in the instance.